Trusted

 Celar Network is a DeFi booster

-Celer Network solves a major problem with blockchains.
+Celer Network solves a major blockchain problem.
 It provides simple tools and a framework that allows developers to build inter-chain DApps, allowing users to use multiple chains relatively cheaply.
 However, the network has some heavyweight competitors in the much-contested layer-2 space.
 Its success in solving the current trade-off in blockchain between scalability and decentralization will likely depend on its adoption.

 Frequently asked questions